redodo/ranger/README.md

 requirements per design.
 The vectors that are used have 32 lanes of `u16` values.
 This allows for every possible species (a to z) to have a maximum of 65535 of stock.

-The feasibility of a design can be checked in 5 operations, regardless of the amount of flowers in a design:
+The feasibility of a design can be checked in a couple of operations, regardless of the amount of stems in a design:

-1. Does the stock contain the minimum of flowers in the design (2 operations): `any(stock < design_min_stems)`
-2. Take the most stems we can take: `take = min(stock, design_max_stems)`
+1. Take the maximum amount of stems we can take: `stems = simd_min(stock, design.max_stems)`
-3. Calculate how many stems we took: `took = reduce_sum(take)`
-4. Did we take enough stems: `took >= design_total`
+2. Check if we have enough stems: `reduce_sum(stems) >= design.total`

-After these operations we are left with a bunch of stems we took and the total amount of them.
-Because of the nature of `min(stock, design_max_stems)`, it's very likely that we took too many stems.
-In that case we need to remove some stems from our hand.
-This operation is quite simple and comes down to iterating over all the stems and returning the maximum amount we can.
+3. Check if we at least one of each needed stem: `!any(simd_lt(stems, design.min_stems))`

+After this we have enough stems.
+However, since we took the maximum amount possible per stem, we need to make sure that we return the excess amount of stems we took.
+This is done over a simple iteration where stems are returned to the stock until the amount required by the design is met.

+Besides this a number of optimizations are implemented:

+- On input of a stem, only designs with that stem are checked
+- Total stems in stock is separately kept, and designs are skipped when the total stems in stock does not meet the design requirements

 ## Comparison to other solutions